 Throughout the movie, Angelique fears that her shyness will always be a part of her, and that she could eventually lapse back into familiar self-destructive patterns.
 What does this have to do with celiac disease?

-Like Angelique’s shyness, celiac disease (CD) is something that two of my sons and I will always have.
-It is an autoimmune disease with no known cure.
+Like Angelique’s shyness, gluten sensitivity is something that two of my sons and I will always have.
 Since the only recommended treatment is a strict gluten free (GF) diet, we must maintain that diet for the rest of our lives in order to have a chance for a healthy existence.

 How Good Of A Treatment Is A GF Diet For The Adult Diagnosed With CD?

-The question I have often pondered, though, is how well a GF diet works as a treatment for an adult diagnosed with CD.
+The question I have often pondered, though, is how well a GF diet works as a treatment for an adult diagnosed with Celiac Disease.
 Consider this statement from the University of Chicago Celiac Disease Center,